Geonovum/MIM-Werkomgeving/MIM-1.2-Engels/Metamodel in UML.md

 | Extern                | «Extern»          | (UML) Package         |      | Package   |            |
 | View                  | «View»            | (UML) Package         |      | Package   |            |

-## Specificatie metagegevens in UML
+## Specification metadata in UML

-Deze paragraaf is een aanvulling op [[[#specificatie-metagegevens]]].
-In de hierna volgende paragrafen worden de metagegevens per modelelement gespecificeerd in tabellen.
-Per metagegeven zijn de volgende onderdelen gespecificeerd:

- - **Aspect**: Het benoemde metagegeven.
-De aanduiding `√ `betekent: conform stelselafspraken voor basisregistraties.
-Een `*` betekent: conform de stelselcatalogus.
-Zie ook de paragraaf in H3 hierover.
- - **Kardinaliteit**: Aantal maal dat een metagegeven opgenomen kan worden bij dit modelelement.
- - **Toelichting**: Nadere uitleg over het metagegeven.
- - **In UML 2.5**: De naam waarmee het metagegeven in UML 2.5 is benoemd.
-Het betreft veelal overerving van een metagegeven van een UML metaclass die niet in dit document is benoemd.
+This section is a supplement to [[[#specificationmetadata]]].
+In the sections that follow, the metadata for each model element is specified in tables.
+For each metadata, the following items are specified:

+ - **Aspect**: The named metadata.
+The indication `√ `means: in accordance with system agreements for basic registrations.
+A `*` means: in conformity with the system catalogue.
+See also the section in H3 on this.
+ - **Cardinality**: Number of times a metadata entry can be included with this model element.
+ - **Explanation**: Further explanation of the metadata.
+ - **In UML 2.5**: The name by which the metadata is named in UML 2.5.
+It usually refers to inheritance of a metadata from a UML metaclass not named in this document.
- - **In EA**: Aanduiding hoe het metagegeven in Sparx Enterprise Architect (EA) is aangegeven.
+ - **In EA**: Indication of how the metadata is declared in Sparx Enterprise Architect (EA).

-Rode tekst betreft een standaardelement binnen EA.
-Zwarte tekst in de kolom betreft een uitbreiding op het UM-metamodel, via _tagged values_ of aanvullende stereotypes.
+Red text refers to a standard element within EA.
+Black text in the column refers to an extension to the UM metamodel, via _tagged values_ or additional stereotypes.
+*** Translated with www.DeepL.com/Translator (free version) ***

 <aside class="note" title="Nadere toelichting op het metagegeven Alias">
   <p>